Eindhoven: Population

 People are classified as being of foreign descent when they were born outside of the Netherlands, or when at least one of their parents was born outside of the Netherlands.

 The municipal agglomeration of Eindhoven (an administrative construct which includes only some of the surrounding towns and villages) has 327,245 inhabitants as of 1 January 2010.

 The spoken language is a combination of Kempenlands (a Dutch dialect spoken in a large area east and south east of the city, including Arendonk and Lommel in Belgium) and North Meierijs (between the south of Den Bosch and into Eindhoven).
 Both dialects belong to the East Brabantian dialect group), which is very similar to colloquial Dutch).

+Inhabitants by origin

 Districts

 Of all Eindhoven districts, the historical centre is by far the smallest in size and population, numbering only 5,419 in 2006.
 Woensel-Noord is the largest, having been the city's main area of expansion for several decades.

 Population figures for all districts, as of 1 January 2008, ranked by size: